ralphortiz/pos-system/README.md

 # POS SYSTEM (SAD Project)
-A simple POS system that can process and take orders, print receipt, enable product/user management and display a graphical representations of total sales.
+A simple POS system that can process and take orders, print receipt, enable product/user management and display a graphical representation of total sales.

 # Screens